metal3-io/project-infra/jenkins/README.md

 ## Admins whitelist

 All members of the metal3-io organization that set their membership to be publicly visible will get admin rights on the CI jobs.
-This means :
+This means:

 * They can start the jobs on their PR directly
 * They can start the jobs for PR of authors that are not in the organization
-* They can add authors to whitelist so that the authors can start jobs on any further PR on their own, by commenting **add to whitelist** on the PR
+* They can add authors to whitelist (by commenting **/ok-to-test** on the PR) so that the authors can start jobs on their PR themselves

 ## Commands